laguierre/sport_shop/README.md

 # Sport Shop Flutter App

 A short demo of a Sport Shop Flutter application, using Hero and Transform widget.
-Inspired in the design of @stark_trent [link](https://www.instagram.com/p/CQ3XpZaD-yM/).
+Inspired in @stark_trent's design[link](https://www.instagram.com/p/CQ3XpZaD-yM/).
 - PageView.builder.
 - Provider for conserve the state of the buttons and filter by categories.
 Note: Basket and Football don't have any items to show.
 - Fading Edge Scrollview for fade in the edge of Popular List.